TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 }, [resizeCallback])
 ```

-Great care is needed to avoid running the effect repeatedly which would result in observers being repeatedly disconnected and recreated.
+Great care is needed to avoid running the effect repeatedly, which would result in observers being repeatedly disconnected and recreated.
 We use separate `width` and `height` state as primitives are directly comparable by React.
 React will automatically short circuit subsequent renders if the size hasn't changed.
 That avoids having to explicitly check whether width and height have changed, which in turn means there are no dependencies on state or props in the resize handler.

 The end result is that the layout effect runs once on mount.